 I had a one bedroom caravan to myself, parked in an open field, with nothing but a few acres of garden surrounding me from one side, and a stable with four cute Alpacas inside, on the other.
 Right above, was the beckoning infinite space that sparkled almost every-night, during the time I stayed there.

-I think volunteering is a wonderful way to travel and learn more the world we live in, as it allows you to absorb a place more closely and relatively, than you otherwise can.
-And because of the fact that you’re volunteering for someone, they are always more eager to share ideas, their learning, and expertise with open arms.
+I think volunteering is a wonderful way to travel and learn more the world we live in, as it allows you to absorb a place more closely and relatively than you otherwise can.
+And because of the fact that you’re volunteering for someone, they are always more eager to share ideas, their learning, and expertise with open arms — forget about the all money it saves for you.

 During my one week stay with Hans and Bella, I visited the nearby towns with them every-time they went shopping, visited the community fire-department station (because they’re volunteering there) and met almost all the guests that visited them in the house.
 The learning was unlimited, and the memories, long-lasting.